Get in touch

 • In KS2, the History curriculum is focussed on ‘events beyond living memory’ that develops a secure knowledge and understanding of British, local and international history and how these fit into a broader chronology.
 This is where Historical periods and substantive concepts are developed further.

-• The progression of skills is set out in order to build and develop the following:
+• The progression of skills is set out to build and develop the following:

 • Chronological Understanding